aygunliftern/positionSupervisorUnit/README.md

 # Expressions

  ##### **onlyInspectionProcess**
- > onlyInspectionProcess is one of the states of the car controller states (carControllerStates)
+ > is one of the states of the car controller states (carControllerStates)
  ##### **carControllerStates**
  > updated by [CarControllerStateDecision](#carcontrollerstatedecision) function.
  ##### **CarControllerStateDecision**